dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 4. Edit `autoexec.cfg` with a text editor and ensure the following values are set - edit them if they're already in there, or add them if they're missing:

 ```
-DLSS_Preset = 'K'
 HUD_MFD_after_DLSS = true
 ```

-Try both without and without DLSS.
-Some people prefer the softer look and higher framerate with DLSS, some prefer the higher clarity without DLSS.

 ## AMD GPU Tweaks